TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    returned.
 Other return values will result in a TLS fatal error with :const:`ALERT_DESCRIPTION_INTERNAL_ERROR`.

-   If an exception is raised from the *sni_callback* function the TLS connection will terminate with a fatal TLS alert message :const:`ALERT_DESCRIPTION_HANDSHAKE_FAILURE`.
+   If an exception is raised kutoka the *sni_callback* function the TLS connection will terminate with a fatal TLS alert message :const:`ALERT_DESCRIPTION_HANDSHAKE_FAILURE`.